HEARINGS

 STATEMENT OF JANE KNITZER, PROJECT CODIRECTOR,

-DEFENSE FUND
+CHILDREN'S DEFENSE FUND

 Ms. KNITZER.
 Thank you Mr. Chairman.